-I am a to find the kole: that is, I first having and holdin the wherewithalls, and the whys, and the wherefores.
-And so do you see me, I expect to have the handlin ont But that's a nether here nor there.
-Sir Arthur as good as said it to me So don't a stand like a Gabriel Gallymaufry all a mort, shilly shally, I would if I durst A dip in the skimmin dish and a lick of the fingur That's a not the way with a maiden What!
-A don't I know?
-Make up to Missee, and say to her, Missee!
+I am a to find the kole: that is, I first havin and holdin the wherewithalls, and the whys, and the wherefores.
+And so do you see me, I expect to have the handlin ont--But that's a nether here nor there.
+Sir Arthur as good as said it to me--So don't a stand like a Gabriel Gallymaufry all a mort, shilly shally, I would if I durst--A dip in the skimmin dish and a lick of the fingur--That's a not the way with a maiden--What!
+A don't I know?--Make up to Missee, and say to her, Missee!
 Here am I!
 My name is Frank Henley!
 My father's name is Abimelech Henley!
-A's a cunnin warm old codger A tell her that And says you, here Missee says you am I, at your onnurable Ladyship's reverend sarvice.
-My father has a got the rhino A don't forget to tell her that Smug and snug and all go snacks Do you mind me?
+A's a cunnin warm old codger--A tell her that--And says you, here Missee says you am I, at your onnurable Ladyship's reverend sarvice.
+My father has a got the rhino--A don't forget to tell her that--Smug and snug and all go snacks--Do you mind me?
 And so, says you, I have a paradventerd umbelly to speak my foolish thofts, says you.
 That is take me ritely, your Ladyship, says you; under your Ladyship's purtection and currection, and every think of that there umbel and very submissive obedient kind, says you.
 And so says you, do ee see me Missee, I onnurs and glorifies your Ladyship; and am ready to have and to hold, says you; go fairly go fouly, be happy be lucky, any day o'the week, says you; I and my father, honest Aby, says you.
 He can raise the wind, says you!
-He can find the wherewithalls to pay for lawyer's parchment, says you But mind, that's a nether here not there.
-So a here Missee stands I, says you!
-Golore!
-But that's a nether here nor there.
+He can find the wherewithalls to pay for lawyer's parchment, says you--But mind, that's a nether here nor there--So a here Missee stands I, says you; I and my honest old father--A's got the marygolds, says you!
+The gilly flowers, the yellow boys, says you!
+Golore!--But that's a nether here nor there.

 So do you tell her all a that I bid ee, and a mind your pees and cues.
 Who knows but Wenbourne-Hill itself may be one day all our own?
 I say who knows?
-There be old fools and young fools I tellee that Old planners, and improvers, and bite bubbles; and young squitter squanders, gamblers, and chouse chits Mark you me that And there be wax and parchment too Ay and post obits; and besides all doosoors and perkissits.
+There be old fools and young fools--I tellee that--Old planners, and improvers, and bite bubbles; and young squitter squanders, gamblers, and chouse chits--Mark you me that--And there be wax and parchment too--Ay and post obits[1]; and besides all doosoors and perkissits.
 A what is money good for but to make money?
 A tell me that.